harshitpaunikar1/onprem-vision-inference-pipeline/.github/project-buildup-history.md

 - Task summary: Got stuck mid-afternoon and had to regroup — spent time just reading back through everything to make sure it still made sense end to end.
 - Deliverable: One of those satisfying small wins.
+## 2024-07-29 - Day 11: Documentation check

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to write the README with problem, scope, workflow, and usage notes so the final result looked a bit more complete.
+Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
+I kept imagining how an actual operator would move through the steps so the project would not feel fake.
+- Deliverable: Ended the day with documented project in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.